M91skr/Make_a_Blog/README.md

 We can create new blog posts, edit posts and delete posts.
 Also, the user can send his question through the contact form and receive an email containing the answer within a few days.
+Users can also post comments after logging in.

 ## How to run